flowplayer/flowplayer-ios/README.md

 Step 5: Compile and run

 ## Usage
 The SDK should behave the same as the previous version.
-No extra code needed :D
+No extra code needed :D.